In this guide, you will find step-by-step instructions on how to reset the check engine light on 1996 and newer Suzuki vehicles.

 Still, they all connect to the OBD2 port that is usually located under the steering wheel.

-Once you retrieve the codes, research them online to get a better understanding of what they mean and possible causes.
+Once you retrieve the codes, research them online to understand better what they mean and possible causes.

 EGR related issues are something that seems to strike V6 engines more often than 4 cylinder ones.